Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 code .bash_profile .bash_prompt .aliases .gitconfig
 ```

-This command will not recreate the files if they already exist.
-And it's okay, if they already exist, we'll edit some of them.
+These commands will not recreate the files if they already exist.
+If they already exist, we'll edit them.
 My versions of all these files can be found in the `config-and-dotfiles` directory.
 You can just copy and paste them, making sure to not delete anything in your existing files.
 We'll go through them one by one, starting with the [.bash_prompt](config-and-dotfiles/.bash_prompt).

 This file basically shapes the main prompt that shows up when you use bash.
 For it to be activated, make sure you also copy the [.bash_profile](config-and-dotfiles/.bash_profile) file.
 And run `source ~/.bash_profile`.